lj3954/quickosdl/README.md

 The OS list begins downloading when the program first launches, which will result in fewer delays, as the user has to make a selection (architecture) beforehand.

+## Usage

+Binary releases are available on the [releases page](https://github.com/lj3954/quickosdl/releases).

+Alternatively, you can build the project yourself by cloning the repository and running `cargo build --release`.

+Currently, only Linux and macOS are supported.
+Windows support is planned in the near future.